kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-Whiteboards.md

 - If the patient has been seen by a doctor, by whom and at what time
 - The responsible consultant
 - If a treatment decision has been reached and how long has elapsed since the patient has been seen by a doctor
-- If Canulae have been fitted
+- If canulae have been fitted
 - If there are pathology or radiology results to view
 - Key tasks the patient is waiting for (and for how long)
-- The Glasgow Prediction Score
+- The Glasgow Admission Prediction Score
 - If the patient is ready for transfer
 - For patients flagged for admissison the destination is shown (once recorded)
-- Total time in ED
 - If the ED Coding has been completed
 - Total time in ED and the projected breach time